 About Lutris

-Lutris is a spin out of the University of California, Berkeley, EECS Department, and the Berkeley Wireless Research Center.
-The Lutris founding team has a track record of impactful innovations in wireless devices, networks, and measurement.
-The company was founded to leverage innovative academic research in wireless system optimization and software radios.
-Lutris is a recipient of a National Science Foundation SBIR (small business innovative research) award.
+Lutris is a spin-out of the UC Berkeley EECS Department and the Berkeley Wireless Research Center.
+Our founding team brings a proven track record of impactful innovation across wireless devices, networks, and measurement — translating cutting-edge academic research into real-world solutions in wireless system optimization and software radios.

 Meet the Team